DEFINITION OF TERMS AND CONCEPTS

 GUIDED DISCOVERY: Instructional method in which the teacher acts as a facilitator, guiding the learning.
 Guided learning is a middle ground between didactic teaching and untrammeled discovery learning.
 See also uncoverage.

 KNOWLEDGE: 1.
 The act, fact, or state of knowing; specifically, a) acquaintance or familiarity (with a fact, place, etc.), b) awareness and c) understanding.
 2. All that has been perceived or grasped by the mind.
+3. That, which is discovered and used to change one's life and the life of others.

 LEARN (to): To get knowledge of (a subject) or skill in (an art, trade, etc.) by study, experience or instruction.